Contact: (509) 249-5243

 - Have you had gestational diabetes during pregnancy or did any of your babies weigh 9 lbs or more at birth?

 - Have you ever been told you have high blood sugar, prediabetes, or borderline diabetes?

-- If you answered yes to any of these you may be at risk for type 2 diabetes.
+If you answered yes to any of these, you may be at risk for type 2 diabetes.

 People with diabetes should have an annual comprehensive foot exam to reduce the risk of foot complications.
 This exam is painless, non-invasive and takes about 15 minutes.

 Meet with a registered dietician to help establish a healthy personal meal plan that will address health issues such as blood sugar, cholesterol, triglycerides, blood pressure, kidney issues, or those with specific dietary restrictions.

-If you have questions regarding Diabetes or need assistance regarding program offerings, call Memorial's Diabetes Management and Wellness at (509) 249-5243.
+If you have questions regarding diabetes, other chronic disease management, or need assistance regarding program offerings, call Memorial's Diabetes Management and Wellness at (509) 249-5243.